Looking to get involved? Join us!

 For the past 30 years, Science Olympiad has been a national, non-profit organization that provides a great opportunity for students to learn about various STEM disciplines in a problem solving and construction format.
 Students meet once a week plus some Saturdays starting at the end of October to prepare for off-site competition(s) held in February and March.

-Membership dates: Late October to March (Regionals), into April if we qualify for State, and into May if we are invited to the National Competition.
+Membership dates: November to March (Regionals), into April if we qualify for State, and into May if we are invited to the National Competition.

-Eligibility: Students who maintain a “C” average or above.
+Eligibility: Students who maintain a “C” average or above and have an aptitude for STEM, Math and Science.

 All of the packages will include the following for each trip: